dessant/reaction-comments-app/README.md

 [![Version](https://img.shields.io/npm/v/reaction-comments.svg?colorB=007EC6)](https://www.npmjs.com/package/reaction-comments)

+> This project is in maintenance mode, migrating to the version built on GitHub Actions is recommended: https://github.com/dessant/reaction-comments

 Reaction Comments is a GitHub App built with [Probot](https://github.com/probot/probot) that deletes reaction comments, such as +1, and encourages the use of GitHub reactions.